TechieDrixx/the-FirstLore/README.md

 ## KavTech Philosophy, Faith and Structure

-The core of KavTech's belief is pressed into a triad called the \*Triune Axiom\*.
+The core of KavTech's belief is pressed into a triad called the *Triune Axiom*.
 Every new member learns by heart on the first night of their induction.
 The words sound plain when heard in a corridor.
 They take on new weight when spoken in an oscillating chamber with the lights dimmed and the Regulator Cores vibrating inside the walls.

-\*All life is data.\*
+*All life is data.*

-\*All flesh is code.\*
+*All flesh is code.*

-\*All death is inefficiency.\*
+*All death is inefficiency.*

-From these lines rises a structure. "\*Life is data\*" turns being into pattern and survival into a puzzle of engineering. "\*Flesh is code\*" makes the body into written syntax that can be altered, compiled, and used again. "\*Death is inefficiency\*" frames the end of life as wasted process, a mistake to be fixed until it vanishes.
+From these lines rises a structure.
+"Life is data" turns being into pattern and survival into a puzzle of engineering.
+"Flesh is code" makes the body into written syntax that can be altered, compiled, and used again.
+"Death is inefficiency" frames the end of life as wasted process, a mistake to be fixed until it vanishes.

 These words excuse every lab, every vault, every secret payment sent to a frontier town that has lost its children.